dustinpfister/blog_posts/_posts/lodash_keyby.md

 layout: post
 categories: lodash
 id: 311
-updated: 2018-10-25 10:28:25
+updated: 2018-10-28 14:32:44
-version: 1.6
+version: 1.7
 ---

 If I am every in a situation in which I need to create an object with keys that are generated from the properties of objects in an array I can use the [lodash](https://lodash.com/) [\_.keyBy](https://lodash.com/docs/4.17.10#keyby) method to make quick work of that.
-The \_.keyBy method works a lot like \_.groupBy only it will only create one object for each key.
+The \_.keyBy method works a lot like [\_.groupBy](/2018/08/02/lodash_groupby/) only it will only create one object for each key.
 In this post I will be going over some use case examples of \_.keyBy, and some vanilla js alternatives for doing so as well.

 <!-- more -->